rhiokim/thorn/README.md

 As with NGINX modules, a shared object is created and installed in the modules subdirectory, and you add a load_module directive for it to the NGINX configuration.
 Our developer relations team is available to assist with converting a module.
 Contact us via the NGINX development mailing list.

 - https://www.nginx.com/blog/dynamic-modules-nginx-1-9-11/

+---

+`ngx_zmq_log` module doesn't work well with nginx.
+There is no problem, when it's compiled with nginx.
+But it's not run cause of `dlopen: undefined symbol ngx_zmq_log`

 ## TODO